phalcon-orphanage/docs/zh/reference/models.rst

         echo $robot["year"], PHP_EOL;
     }

-创建与更新记录（Creating Updating/Records）
+创建与更新记录（Creating/Updating Records）
 -------------------------------------------
-The method :code:`Phalcon\Mvc\Model::save()` allows you to create/update records according to whether they already exist in the table associated with a model.
+The :code:`Phalcon\Mvc\Model::save()` method allows you to create/update records according to whether they already exist in the table associated with a model.
 The save method is called internally by the create and update methods of :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>`.
 For this to work as expected it is necessary to have properly defined a primary key in the entity to determine whether a record should be updated or created.